Bridal Party Diaries - Who Pays For What?

 YEAH the Boys

-Guys tend to be a bit more cruisy, and you can very nearly guarantee that the shoes colour you’re wanting will end up being a similar colour to something in their wardrobe.
+Guys tend to be a bit more cruisy, and you can very nearly guarantee that the shoe colour you’re wanting will end up being a similar colour to something in their wardrobe.

-I’m out of opinions (surprisingly) on the suit, but I’d suggest if the groomsmen tend to get messy ask them to pay for their suit hire, then if there’s any casualties you’re not left forking out.
+I’m out of opinions (surprisingly) on the suit, but I’d suggest if the groomsmen tend to get messy ask them to pay for their suit hire, then if there are any casualties you’re not left forking out.